Roasted tomatoes, jalapeños and onion add a great smoky and complex flavor to this spicy guacamole with roasted vegetables.

 - Flip the tomatoes, jalapeños, and onion until charred all around.

-- Once they are roasted, place the tomatoes and jalapeños in a plastic bag.
-Close the bag and let the jalapeños and tomatoes sweat in there for about 15 minutes.
+- Let the jalapeños and tomatoes sweat in there for about 10-15 minutes.
 This will make peeling them much easier.

 - Peel the charred skin from the tomatoes and the jalapeños and dice them along with the onion.

-- In a medium bowl, mash the avocado with the back of a fork or a masher until creamy.
-Then, mix in the diced onion, tomatoes and jalapeños into the mashed avocado.
+- In a medium bowl, mash the avocado with the back of a fork or a masher until creamy (or desired consistency).

 Sandra